Björn Wirdheim: Champ Car

 For the 2005 season, Wirdheim turned to the Champ Car World Series to join the HVM racing team.
 Run by former Pacific F1 team boss Keith Wiggins, the team was underfunded after losing its previous Herdez backing, and a lack of testing made it difficult for the team to be competitive.
 After mediocre results, Wirdheim and the team decided to part ways after 11 races into the season.

 Recent career

 Wirdheim has since competed in the Japanese Formula Nippon series.
-Driving for Team Dandelion, a team with two constructors' championships and one drivers' title, Wirdheim finished 6th in the 2006 championship, with one second place as best and continued with the team in 2007.
-He has raced in Super GT since 2006, finishing 2nd in the championship in 2013 and 2014.
-In 2016 he will dovetail his Super GT commitments with a drive for Flash Engineering in the Scandinavian Touring Car Championship.
+Driving for Team Dandelion, a team with two constructors' championships and one drivers' title, Wirdheim finished sixth in the 2006 championship, with one second place as best and continued with the team in 2007.
+He has raced in Super GT since 2006, finishing second in the championship in 2013 and 2014.
+In 2016 he would dovetail his Super GT commitments with a drive for Flash Engineering in the Scandinavian Touring Car Championship.

 While taking up a new challenge in 2018 as a Formula 1 TV-commentator for Viasat, Wirdheim has made guest appearances in Porsche Carrera Cup Scandinavia.
-In 2018 Wirdheim also won the 1966-1972 class of the Historic Grand Prix of Monaco in a March 711.
+In 2018, Wirdheim also won the 1966-1972 class of the Historic Grand Prix of Monaco in a March 711.